 - Last time I mentioned brainstorming multiple canvases.
 I don’t present all the canvases during the setup but pick the most promising one to lead with.
 During the conversation, I’ll explore these variations through follow-on questions.

 - Customer Discovery interviews are also a good source for identifying potential advisors.

 Turning Ongoing Learning into an Effective Pitch

-Short of showing investors a plan that works (Product/Market Fit), investors really want to know whether you are capable of finding a plan that works.
-The most effective way for doing that is demonstrating how you think and navigate around your business model risks.
+Short of showing investors a plan that works (Product/Market Fit), investors want to know whether you are capable of finding a plan that works.
+The most effective way to do that is by demonstrating how you think and navigate around your business model risks.

 In Part 2, I’ll cover a format for doing just that.